pythonanywhere/help_pages/articles/FastHTML.md

 Now you can use our command-line tools or our experimental API to deploy your FastHTML website.
-This help page will show you how to use the command-line tools.
+This help page will show you how to use the command-line tools, which don't need you to note down the API token -- once it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.

 ## First step: install the command-line tools

-We'll be managing the website from a Bash console on PythonAnywhere, so the first step is to install the command-line tools.
-In a fresh Bash console, run
+As a first step, start a fresh Bash console, which will have the API token available.
+In there, you need to install the latest version of our command-line tools.

 ```bash
 pip install --upgrade pythonanywhere